Above: Phosy Guesthouse in Tha Lang along the Khammouane Loop

 We had toyed with a number of ways to get our butts to Vietnam (and still somehow be able to include Angkor Wat).
 The plan was to spend a month in Vietnam and then nearly an additional month in southern China to round out our six month trip.
 But there was a problem — we had spent an additional month than originally planned in India and extended our trip in Thailand to the maximum our visa afforded (30 days).
 The original plan also encompassed a few weeks in Laos and Cambodia, but staring at the calendar now, it was quickly becoming apparent that we were going to have to cut nearly all of our time from both countries, opting for an overnight train down to Siem Reap with a quick stop to see Angkor Wat, then on to Ho Chi Minh City (Saigon).
 If we wanted to add time to Laos and Cambodia, we would have to cut precious time from Vietnam and China, something we really did not want to do.
 Trying to justify the decision, we asked each other, “what the heck’s in Laos, anyway?”

 In the end, it was a combination of things that ultimately made us decide to dramatically cut back our time in Vietnam (and completely throw out the rest of our time in southern China, with the exception of Hong Kong) and devote most of that time to Laos.
 For one, our cash supply was getting tighter and tighter, and we knew that travel through Laos would be far cheaper than Vietnam, but especially than China.
-Two, we simply didn't know much about Laos and had run into few people planning to travel through the country, which was extremely attractive in itself.
+Two, we simply didn’t know much about Laos and had run into few people planning to travel through the country, which was extremely attractive in itself.
 But, to be honest, the clincher was the weather reports.
 The rainy season nearly everywhere we had traveled had been late, meaning we had somehow managed to find ourselves in the midst of monsoon every where we went.
-It hadn't rained on us the entire time, but it was enough to make life very interesting, and quite frankly, we were ready to dry out for a while.
+It hadn’t rained on us the entire time, but it was enough to make life very interesting, and quite frankly, we were ready to dry out for a while.
 The two week weather outlook up the coast of Vietnam and into China offered thunderstorms for every one of the 14 days.
-Vientiane and Luang Prabang in Laos were slathered in bright beautiful icons of sunshine, with highs in the 70s and 80s.
+Vientiane and Luang Prabang in Laos were slathered in bright beautiful sunshine graphics, with highs in the 70s and 80s.
 We altered our plans accordingly…